-CUSD Induction program continues to support our new teachers.
-In addition, all certificated teachers participated in site-based training and district sponsored training that included: curriculum training, utilization of AVID strategies, Visible Learning, multitiered systems of support, Reading Apprenticeship, and culturally relevant instructional practices.
+One hundred mentors and one hundred and thirty-five participating teachers received ongoing professional development and classroom coaching through the CUSD Induction program.
+In addition, all certificated teachers participated in site-based training and district-sponsored training that included: curriculum training, utilization of AVID strategies, multi-tiered systems of support, and culturally relevant instructional practices.